itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Instruction_Manual.md

 ## Step-by-Step Instructions
 Follwing are the steps that can be used to produce training dataset from the building footprint dataset as geopackage in QGIS.
+These steps were also followed to create training dataset for the building classification as a part of Subdense project.

 #### 1. Load Data in QGIS

-- Open QGIS and load the **building footprint** layer either as a geopackage or shapefile.
+- Open QGIS and load the building footprint layer either as a geopackage or shapefile.
 - Add background reference layers:
-- **Google Satellite imagery** (via XYZ Tiles). should I add our sources for all these layers.
+  -- Google Satellite imagery (via XYZ Tiles). should I add our sources for all these layers.
-- **Aerial imagery**
+  -- Aerial imagery
-- **OSM Street Map** (directly from XYZ layer in QGIS)
+  -- OSM Street Map (directly from XYZ layer in QGIS)

 #### 2. Understand Properties of Categories